 The media that regularly demonises immigrants, referring to them as scroungers, criminals, and unwilling to integrate.

 Is it any wonder that, with a media like this, your typical teenage girl has the opinions that she has?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.